22 releases

 A Rust implementation of ART-OLC concurrent adaptive radix tree.
 It implements the optimistic lock coupling with proper SIMD support.

-It only supports (and is optimized for) 8 byte key; due to this specialization, congee has great performance -- basic operations are faster than most hash tables, range scan is an order of magnitude faster.
+It only supports (and is optimized for) fixed sized 8 byte key; due to this specialization, congee has great performance -- basic operations are faster than most hash tables, range scan is an order of magnitude faster.

-The code is extensively tested with {address|leak} sanitizer as well as libfuzzer.
+The codebase is extensively tested with {address|leak} sanitizer as well as libfuzzer.
+Congee's performance is continuously tracked here.

 Why Congee?